danielchg/encryption-at-rest-blog/README.md

 1. **Encrypted partition configuration**

-An encrypted partition can be configured at install time by adding the following MachineConfig to the manifest files that create additional configurations before creating the iso image that will be used to install the SNO.
+An encrypted partition can be configured at install time by adding the following MachineConfig to the manifest files that create additional configurations.
+These manifest files are part of the iso image that will be used to install the SNO.
 More information about manifest configuration files can be found in the [official OpenShift documentation](https://docs.openshift.com/container-platform/4.13/installing/installing_bare_metal_ipi/ipi-install-installation-workflow.html#ipi-install-manifest-configuration-files).

 ```yaml
 apiVersion: machineconfiguration.openshift.io/v1